friendsofhyperf/components/docs/en/components/openai-client.md

 ## Azure

-To use Azure OpenAI Service, you must manually build the client using the factory.
+To use the Azure OpenAI service, you need to manually build the client using a factory.

 ```php
 $client = OpenAI::factory()